-The following are possible resolutions for fixing an UNTRUSTED\CA error during the connectivity test:
+The following are possible resolutions for fixing an UNTRUSTED_CA error during the connectivity test:

-- Configure the POA with a certificate that is issued from a publicly trusted root certificate authority. - Configure the POA with a certificate that is issued by the GroupWise CA.
+• Configure the POA with a certificate that is issued from a publicly trusted root certificate authority.

-- Manually override the trust: - If the TLS handshake contained the CA certificate from the server, you can trust the CA in the pop up that appears when you click Trust. - If the TLS handshake did not contain the CA certificate from the server, you can manually upload the CA certificate into the Trust dialog. - You can choose to trust the endpoint certificate.
-While this is a hassle free way of overriding certificate validation issues during the TLS process, it does not prevent man-in-the-middle attacks.
+- Configure the POA with a certificate that is issued by the GroupWise CA. - Manually override the trust: - If the TLS handshake contained the CA certificate from the server, you can trust the CA in the pop up that appears when you click Trust. - If the TLS handshake did not contain the CA certificate from the server, you can manually upload the CA certificate into the Trust dialog. - You can choose to trust the endpoint certificate.
+While this is a haTLSe free way of overriding certificate validation issues during the TLS process, it does not prevent man-in-the-middle attacks.
 Also, the trust does not expire even if the certificate has expired.

 Configuration Information Value for Your GroupWise System Explanation

-GroupWise Domain Information "Gathering the Primary Domain
+GroupWise Domain Information Gathering the Primary Domain

-Primary Domain Host name or IP address Information" on page 147
+Primary Domain Host name or IP address Information

-Port
+◆ Port

 (default 9710)

 Admin service Username and password

-Server Settings "Gathering the Server Information"
+Server Settings Gathering the Server Information

-◆ Port on page 148
+• Port

 (default 443)

 Bind Address

 OR

 Listen on all interfaces

 TLS Certificate

-TLS Key
+◆ TLS Key

-Admin Connection "Specifying the Application Admin"
+Admin Connection Specifying the Application Admir

-Application on page 148
+Application

-Password
+◆ Password

-Soap Event Listener "Gathering SOAP Information" on page 149
+Soap Event Listener Gathering SOAP Information

 ◆ Port

 Bind Address

 OR

 Listen on all interfaces

+Configuration Information Value for Your GroupWise System Explanation

-NPNS "Gathering the Novell Push
+NPNS Gathering the Novell Push

-Certificate Notification Certificate" on page 14
+• Certificate Notification Certificate

-Key
+◆ Key

-20 Installing the GroupWise Client
+Installing the GroupWise Client

-The following sections assist you with assigning GroupWise accounts to users and with installing the GroupWise 2014 client.
+The following sections assist you with assigning GroupWise accounts to users and with installing the GroupWise 18 client.

-- "GroupWise Client Overview" on page 153 - "GroupWise Client Workstation Requirements" on page 153 - "Installing the GroupWise Client" on page 154 - "Starting the Groupwise Client" on page 155 - "What's Next" on page 156
+- "GroupWise Client Overview" on page 171 - "GroupWise Client Workstation Requirements" on page 171 - "Installing the GroupWise Client" on page 172 - "Starting the Groupwise Client" on page 174 - "What's Next" on page 174

-For information about client licensing requirements, see "Auditing Mailbox License Usage in the Post Office" in the GroupWise 2014 R2 Administration Guide.
+For information about client licensing requirements, see "Auditing Mailbox License Usage in the Post Office" in the GroupWise 18 Administration Guide.